boots-edu/textbook/source/text/13-Recursion/recursion.md

 ## Recursion Terminology

 When we find a yellow ball we are done.
 The answer is "yes" there is a yellow ball.
 When the container is empty we are done.
 The answer is "no" because there are clearly no yellow balls in the empty container, and while making it empty, we didn't see any.
-These cases where the answer is trivial are know as **_stop conditions_** or the **_base case_** of the recursion.
+These cases where the answer is trivial are known as **_stop conditions_** or the **_base case_** of the recursion.

 So how do we get there?
 We need to make sure that whatever we do when the stop conditions are not met _approaches_ the stop condition.
 If we keep removing balls one at a time, either we find the yellow ball or we reduce the number of balls by one.
 Clearly in all cases, this approaches the stop conditions of finding a yellow ball or emptying the container.
 The step that handles non-stop conditions and approaches the stop conditions is referred to as the **_recursive step_**.